3rdFloorGaming/War/war/ReadMe.txt

     CONSOLE APPLICATION : war Project Overview
 ========================================================================

-AppWizard has created this war application for you.

 This file contains a summary of what you will find in each of the files that make up your war application.